Just like all animals, dogs experience various life stages. Their nutritional needs may change depending on these stages and changing body conditions.

 - pregnant

-Feeding puppies should be done four times daily until they are four months old, three times a day until they reach 6 months old, and then twice a day, just as adult dogs.
+Feeding puppies should be done four times daily until they are four months of age, three times a day until they reach 6 months old, and then twice a day, just as adult dogs.

 Puppies mature at different times, depending on their size.
 Here is a general time frame for when puppies are typically considered mature: